wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.15 =
+* Replaced use of deprecated function *the_editor()* with *wp_editor().
+* Fixed Javascript conflict which affects Dashboard and Menu Management resulting from enqueing the WordPress *'post'* library.
+* Fixed bug where user settings are not saved correctly when toggling user setting control.
+* Fixed bug when the dollar sign character ($) appears in the content of a page or post.
+* Added option to include sender in recipient list.

 = Version 4.3.14 =
 * Bump in version number because one was missed in 4.3.13 preventing automatic updates from the WordPress plugin repository.
 Duh.